 I am a Lecturer in Corporate Governance and Director of Graduate Studies in the School of Law at Queen’s University Belfast.
-I teach on our LLM in International Business Law.
+I teach on our LLMs in International Business Law and International Business Law including Placement.
 I also teach Company Law and Corporate Governance on our LLB programme.

 My main research interests focus on how to think about the corporate purpose, especially with regard to standard models of the shareholder-oriented corporation.
 I am also interested in normative questions around ideas of accountability, whether at the individual level or at the level of the corporation itself.
 So I read widely, from company law to public administration to social and political philosophy.
 This website contains links to my research.